 Sweden hardly smokes anymore

-The series of articles is really an attempt to understand the reality behind the claim that Sweden will soon be a 'smoke-free country'.
+The series of articles is really an attempt to understand the reality behind the claim that Sweden will soon be a "a smoke-free country".
+It's a claim that is widely used, not least by those who advocate harm minimisation as a way of reducing the damage caused by smoking around the world.
 Because even though half a million Swedes still smoke, they are still only 6 per cent of the adult population.
 This is really low.
-According to WHO and EU criteria, it is on the borderline of the definition of "smoke-free".
-This is the "major goal" of the WHO Tobacco Convention, a treaty that was established over 20 years ago.
-But although smoking is declining in many (western) countries, it is going faster in Sweden.
-Much faster, in fact.
+According to the WHO and EU criteria, it is on the edge of the definition of "smoke-free".
+This is the "big goal" of WHO Tobacco Convention, a convention that saw the light of day over 20 years ago.
+But even though smoking is decreasing in many (western) countries, it is going faster in Sweden.
+Much faster even.
 We are far ahead of everyone else.

 Tough anti-smoking policies?

-I recently asked an influential doctor working on tobacco prevention in Sweden what he thought this was due to.
-He often appears as an expert at seminars organised by the think tank Tobaksfakta and as a commentator in the media.
-According to him, and many others active in the anti-tobacco movement, Sweden's low smoking rate is due to tough legislation and very successful tobacco prevention: bans, a few more bans and a good dose of stigmatisation.
-Smoking has disappeared because of tough policies, something the anti-tobacco movement has been advocating for decades.
+I recently asked once a influential doctor who works on tobacco prevention in Sweden what he thought this was due to.
+He often appears as an expert at seminars organised by the think tank Tobaksfakta and as a commentator in various media.
+According to him, and many other active in the anti-tobacco movement, Sweden's low smoking rate is due to tough legislation and very successful tobacco prevention: bans, a few more bans and a good dose of stigmatisation.
+According to a unified anti-tobacco movement, smoking has disappeared because of a tough and restrictive tobacco policy, something that, coincidentally, the anti-tobacco movement has been advocating for decades.

 Not a good explanation

-The problem with this explanation is that Sweden has not been alone in pursuing this hard line against smoking.
-We've seen similar legislation in many other countries, and virtually every European country has tough rules in place.
+The problem with this explanation is that Sweden has not been alone in taking this hard line against smoking.
+We've seen similar legislation in many other countries, basically every European country has tough rules in place, rules that are based on WHO Tobacco Convention.
 The EU average is 23% smokers..
 In Sweden it is six per cent.
 Among young people, the figures are even lower.
 Tough rules don't seem to be the key here, it's obviously something else.
 Also.

 The role of snus?